Recipes

 Saute 1 diced onion, 6 cloves crushed garlic, 100g chopped fresh ginger and 2 diced green chillies in the oil remaining from the chicken.
 Stir in 3 tbsp tomato paste, a pinch of saffron threads and 5 sprigs of thyme.

-Add 200ml white wine, 200g dried apricots, zest and juice of 1 lemon, 2 tbsp honey, 2 tbsp vegetable stock powder and a handfull of pistacios.
+Add 200ml white wine, 200g dried apricots, zest and juice of 1 lemon, 2 tbsp honey, 2 tbsp vegetable stock powder and a handful of pistacios.
 Bring the liquid to a simmer and return the chicken pieces to the pan.

 Add water until the chicken is just covered.
 Simmer with the lid on for 10 minutes and then for a further 15 minutes without the lid.